-The State Network hosted a Small Group Convening in Balitmore, MD on April 25-26, 2013, bringing together state officials and technical experts to discuss pressing Medicaid implementation issues.
+State Health and Value Strategies (SHVS) hosted a Small Group Convening on April 12 and 13, 2018 in Minneapolis, Minnesota bringing together state officials and technical experts to discuss issues currently being confronted by state Medicaid agencies.

 Children’s Health Insurance Program Extended through Fiscal Year 2027

 CHIP covers nearly 9 million children and is a key contributor to record-low levels of uninsurance among children.
 However, Congress only provided funding for CHIP through FY 2017, which ended September 30.
 After a series of short-term patches that left states with a great deal of uncertainty, Congress passed a six-year extension of CHIP in January.
 Three weeks later, on February 9, Congress extended the program for another four years, reauthorizing the program through FY 2027.
 This issue brief summarizes key features of the 10-year CHIP extension.

 Medicaid: The Linchpin in State Strategies to Prevent and Address Opioid Use Disorders